YuriiKiktenko/fx-pipeline-csv/docs/design.md

 1. Ingest ZIP file (check + hash + download-if-changed + GCS upload)
 2. Extract the CSV file from the ZIP and store it in GCS  (if new)
 3. Load the CSV into a BigQuery raw table (as text) (if new)
-4. Parse and clean the raw data in BigQuery and transform the wide data into a long format as the latest full-history table + save snapshot and full-history table metadata (if new)
+4. Transform the raw snapshot wide table into a latest full-history long table (raw, no typing) and stamp it with snapshot_hash_id (if new)
+5. Parse, clean, and type the latest full-history long table into a stable analytics-ready structure (dbt + tests)
-5. Check that the latest full-history table contains run_date (readiness check)
+6. Check that the latest full-history table contains run_date (readiness check)

 In the current version the pipeline always uses the **latest available snapshot** to build the full-history table consumed by Phase B. As a possible future extension, Phase A may accept a specific historical `snapshot_id` and rebuild the full-history table from it (e.g. for debugging, audit or time‑travel scenarios).